 12. Meditation.
 What music, what words, what art?
 Nourish the mind.
 “Sound of one hand” Zen Flesh.
 Shoju and the brazier.”
 Zen Flesh.

 1) Join the Philosophy with Meditation Programme.
-This is for students who decide to take up the practice of Mantra-based meditation from the Advaita tradition of Non-dual philosophy in Parts 4 - 5.
-It is a method of meditation that is suitable for our active and busy lifestyle and has been found to have many benefits by our students.
-Those who decide to take up this practice of meditation join the New Meditators Group and those who do not wish to meditate are welcome to continue their studies in the Foundation Group for as long as they wish and occasionally supplimentary studies are undertaken.
-The New Meditators Group studies the following themed Parts which go deeper into the Vedantic 'Advaita' Philosophy (ie non-dual).
-At the same time students will be establishing and deepening their practice of the traditional mantra-based method of meditation:
+This is for students who decide to take up the practice of Mantra-based meditation from the Advaita tradition.
+This is a method of meditation that is suitable for our active and busy lifestyle and has been found to have many benefits by our students.
+Those who decide to take up this practice of meditation join the Philosophy with Meditation Programme.
+As the name suggests meditation is an integral part of the programme which will go deeper into the 'Advaita' Vedanta Philosophy.
+At the same time students will be establishing and deepening their practice of the traditional mantra-based method of meditation.